KTC03/cse15l-lab-reports/LabReport1.md

 - Output: No output.
 - Explanation: When you use cd with a directory path, you change your working directory to the specified directory.
 In this case, we navigated to Lecture1.

-Example 3: Using cd with a File Path
+3: Using cd with a File Path

 ![Image](8.png)